vhelin/wla-dx/doc/asmdiv.rst

 808 Only the 8080 version applies.
 SPC Only the SPC-700 version applies.
 SFX Only the SuperFX version applies.
+650 Only the 6502 version applies.
 65x Only the 6502, 65C02, 65CE02, 65816 and HUC6280 versions apply.
+65C Only the 65C02 version applies.
 !GB All but the GB-Z80 versions apply.
 === ================================================================